 However, the reason for such a slow transition is pretty obvious — COVID-19 has significantly affected the healthcare industry.
 Financial challenges posed by the pandemic are getting in the way of industry leaders who strive for adopting innovative payment models and fee-for-value care.
 But the bottom line is that value-based healthcare is here to stay and a move backward is hardly possible.
 Value-based healthcare only needs time to take deep root and progress will follow.

-If you consider implementing an EHR software solution in your practice, feel free to drop us a line.
+If you consider implementing an EHR software solution in your practice or need assistance with custom software development, feel free to drop us a line.
 Our consultants will gladly answer all your questions and assist you through the EHR adoption process.